 ANTI-MONEY LAUNDERING AND ANTI-TERRORIST FINANCING POLICY

-Patagonia Gold Corp and its group companies (“Patagonia”) is committed to ensuring that its business operations are not used by others to bring funds generated by illegal activities into legitimate commerce (money laundering).
+Patagonia Gold Corp and its subsidiaries (“Patagonia”) is committed to ensuring that its business operations are not used by others to bring funds generated by illegal activities into legitimate commerce (money laundering).

 Although Patagonia is not a financial institution, anti-money laundering (“AML”) requirements are applicable to our business.
 Money laundering also represents several risks for non-financial companies such as Patagonia, including: reputational damage; operational losses resulting from inadequate or failed internal processes, people and systems, or from external events; legal liabilities due to any of these risks resulting in the failure to comply with applicable laws which could have a negative legal impact on Patagonia; and financial losses due to any of these risks resulting in a negative financial impact for Patagonia.

 It is therefore important to understand and comply with all AML regulations including: screening and monitoring requirements, “Know Your Customer” (KYC) procedures, sanction lists, record keeping requirements, reporting of suspicious circumstances and/or certain transactions in accordance with relevant laws, as well as AML training, if required.

 This Policy provides guidance for compliance with AML and counter terrorist financing laws.
 It intends to educate all Patagonia employees to detect red flags for being misused for money laundering, terrorist financing or other financial crimes purposes.

 Patagonia will take the necessary measures not to be used in the channeling of resources from acts of corruption, money laundering or the financing of terrorism.